-This post is part of my BOOK MARKETING FOR THE FAINT-HEARTED series, in which I promised to share with you my journey of self-publishing and marketing.
+This post is part of my Book Marketing For The Faint-Hearted series, in which I promised to share with you my journey of self-publishing and marketing.

 At the moment I’m in the process of rewriting and editing my romantic comedy manuscript, Perfect Sex.

 Those who love the first draft process and dread the rewriting and those who find the initial writing painstaking and love the rewriting process.

-But I find most satisfaction in rewriting and editing, like a sculptor shaping, moulding, smoothing off the rough edges and polishing my work of art until it gleams.
+But I find most satisfaction in rewriting and editing, like a sculptor shaping and smoothing off the rough edges and polishing my work of art until it gleams.